This doesn’t require much of an intro – the more you save, the more you earn!

 The problem with eBay’s listing designer is that it’s a generic, outdated template that doesn’t really allow you to optimize your listings and sales.

 Statistics and empirical studies however show that custom designed eBay listings sell more, I strongly recommend investing time and resources in your online presence as a whole and your eBay listing designs in particular.
-We managed to increase our sales by 220% and received awards from eBay by putting an emphasis on our eBay listing templates, more on that in this post.
+We managed to increase our eBay sales by 220% and received awards from eBay by putting an emphasis on our eBay listing templates.
 Eventually this is what led us to build CrazyLister.

-Instead of paying eBay $0.30 per listing for a generic, ineffective template, you can try CrazyLister for free and create professional, mobile-optimized lsitings.
+Instead of paying eBay $0.30 per listing for a generic, ineffective template, you can try CrazyLister for free and create professional, mobile-optimized listings.

 4. Reduce Paypal fees – Apply for PayPal’s merchant rate